 Organic materials from sewer plants, landfills, dumps, factories, feedlots, and other sources become waste materials only after we have wasted them.
 In Nature nothing is wasted, she has no waste.
 When we recycle an organic product, it immediately becomes a natural resource.
 When organic resources are recycled back into the life stream, the whole environment comes out a winner.
 There are no losers.
 The soil life, plant life and animal life all gain tremendously.
 And all contribute to man’s well-being so he wins the greatest.

-MALCOLM BECK is a lifelong organic farmer and the founder of Garden-Ville, a composting/recycling business and retail horticultural supply house.
-He speaks widely throughout the country, but is particularly well known in south-central Texas.
+MALCOLM BECK was a lifelong organic farmer and the founder of Garden-Ville, a composting/recycling business and retail horticultural supply house.
+He spoke widely throughout the country, but was particularly well known in south-central Texas.
 His Garden-Ville operation has grown from a composting pile on his family farm to a multi-million-yard operation in a few years.
 His compost, fertilizers, bedding mixes, and soils supply leading landscapers throughout Texas.
-He has authored and co-authored many books on organic gardening, including Lessons in Nature.
+He authored and co-authored many books on organic gardening, including Lessons in Nature.

 This is an excerpt from Acres U.S.A. original book, The Secret Life of Compost, written by Malcolm Beck.
 Copyright 1997, softcover, 170 pages. $19.00 regularly priced.